Setareh Law

 Trucks Are Susceptible to Different Crashes than Vehicles

 When you’re in an accident with another vehicle, it will likely be a head-on, rear-end, or sideswipe crash.
+Rollover accidents can also occur, which can result in catastrophic injuries or fatalities due to the weight of the truck and risk factors like high speeds and uneven road surfaces.
 These accidents can happen with a truck, but they can cause more dangerous accidents because of their size.

 - Jack-knife accidents occur when the trucker brakes suddenly, but the trailer does not stop because of forward momentum.
 This causes the trailer to swing to the side and create a V shape.